Finding Adoptive Parents in Virginia

 When it comes to finding adoptive parents in Virginia, you have the right to make sure it’s a perfect fit.
-Before your American Adoptions adoption specialist shows you prospective adoptive parents, she’ll ask you to think about a few questions:
+Before your American Adoptions adoption specialist shows you prospective adoptive parents, she’ll ask you to think about a few questions for your adoption in Virginia:

 Where do you want your child to grow up?
 American Adoptions works with families from across the country, so whether you’d prefer your child with an adoptive family in Virginia or in a different part of the nation, that can be accommodated.